Advertiser's Disclosure

 TrustPilot Reviews

-Many of the reviews may be written before any debt settlement service has been rendered.
-Because of this, we know that the reviews are giving positive feedback on the initial customer service they are receiving, not the debt settlement process.
+Many reviews may be written before any debt settlement service has been rendered.
+Because of this, we know that the reviews give positive feedback on the initial customer service they receive, not the actual debt settlement process.
+Keep this in mind while going through the TrustPilot reviews.

 A Way To Read American Debt Relief Reviews

-Before we start looking at reviews, it's important to keep a few things in mind about the reviews themselves.
-Remembering these things will help you have a better understanding of American Debt Relief and whether or not it is actually worth considering.
-Here are the most important things to consider while reading through reviews.
+Before you begin reading their reviews, it's important to remember a few things about them.
+Remembering these things will help you better understand American Debt Relief and whether or not it is actually worth considering.

 The Best and Worst Reviews

 Some people only read the reviews they want to read.
-If there is a company they really believe they want to work with, it could be easy for them to only consider the reviews that praise the company.
+If there is a company they believe they want to work with, it could be easy for them only to consider the reviews that praise the company.
 Make sure you are reading through a wide gamut of reviews to get the whole picture of the company, not just the reviews that fit how you already see the company.

 When Was the Review Written?